 FFAR and National Pork Board Develop Tools to Detect and Understand Spread of African Swine Fever Virus

 WASHINGTON (October 22, 2019) –The African Swine Fever virus (ASFV) is a highly contagious disease that spreads rapidly in pig populations.
 It has no impact on people, so pork remains safe to consume.
-To help keep the U.S. ASFV-free and protect the country’s pigs, the Foundation for Food and Agriculture Research (FFAR) and the National Pork Board (NPB) awarded $535,780 to research teams at Kansas State University and Iowa State University to study how ASFV survives and how to test pigs for the virus.
+To help keep the U.S. ASFV-free and protect the country’s pigs, the Foundation for Food & Agriculture Research (FFAR) and the National Pork Board (NPB) awarded $535,780 to research teams at Kansas State University and Iowa State University to study how ASFV survives and how to test pigs for the virus.

 ASFV has existed in Africa for decades.
 However, the virus is spreading due to changing production practices and increasing globalization.
 ASFV entered China in August 2018 and is now quickly infecting swine herds across the globe.
 The virus has also been reported in Europe.
 The current state of ASFV spread and concerns that it could enter North America increases risk for pig farming.
 The U.S., specifically, produces 125 million pigs annually.

 To date, a vaccine or treatment for the virus has yet to be developed although research is underway.
 Farmers are focused on ways to prevent the virus from entering the U.S. as losses would be staggering not only for the pork industry, but for other agriculture commodities as well.

 “We remain committed to investing Pork Checkoff funds in strategic ways, such as this collaboration to find new ways to protect our domestic swine herd from foreign animal disease threats,” said David Newman, president of the National Pork Board and a producer representing Arkansas.
 “Understanding how African swine fever survives can help us create better techniques for controlling the spread of this costly virus and reduce the odds of a domestic outbreak.”